Physician Career Growth & Nonclinical Paths

 Unconventional Ways to Create Autonomy

-1. Micropractice: The Art of Medical Minimalism
+1. Micropractice: Medical Minimalism

 2. Time Banking: Reimagining Value